qminer/qtopology-mysql/README.md

     update version
 ```````````````

-If databaswe schema is already at the latest version, then nothing happens.
+If database schema is already at the latest version, then nothing happens.